azr/protoc-gen-htmltemplate/README.md

 never gets in the way, or the least possible.

-Searched "best template engine" and got mustache.github.io Searched "best css framework" and got getbootstrap.com
+-> Searched "best template engine" and got mustache.github.io

+-> Searched "best css framework" and got getbootstrap.com

-So the code generated is mustache templates files with bootstrap 4 structure and class names.
+So the code generated is mustache templates files Forms have bootstrap 4 structure and class names.
-Every entity has it's own class name taken from entity name itself too.
+Every entity has it's own class name taken from entity/field name itself too.

-Want to add or fix something ?
+## Want to contribute ?

 PRs are welcome !

 ## Why is it done in golang ?